"Not even a single drop of Cauvery river water should be

 his government is ready for a discussion on the subject in the

-be no compromise on the issue.
+compromise on the issue.

 Tamil Nadu has filed an application in the Supreme Court